vimeo/psalm/docs/annotating_code/adding_assertions.md

 # Adding assertions

-Psalm has four docblock annotations that allow you to specify that a function verifies facts about variables and properties:
+Psalm has five docblock annotations that allow you to specify that a function verifies facts about variables and properties:

 - `@psalm-assert` (used when throwing an exception)
 - `@psalm-assert-if-true`/`@psalm-assert-if-false` (used when returning a `bool`)
-- `@psalm-if-this-is` (used when calling a method)
+- `@psalm-if-this-is`/`@psalm-this-out` (used when calling a method)

 A list of acceptable assertions [can be found here](assertion_syntax.md).